TylerMongo/dystopia/README.md

 para: Still hasn't recovered from years old Fantasy Football incident
 fading: "this gotta be hands down the worse week of my life lost my asian anime big tiddy friend. cousin got shot on christmas , lost large amount of money on the chiefs winning by 3 because i had them 3.5 , losing 200 dollar pot to 140.60 to 140.2 Juju still alive"
 Tempura: Green ganja herb somker, enjoys art of the visual medium, comes in and out of chat
+dot: the dumbest boy who ever lived

 THOSE WHO HAVE LEFT
 Aubz: "DON'T EVER INVITE ME AGAIN EVER", ran from raf exposure
 Dior: Detroit man, left for unknown reasons
 Hero: Mentally ill weirdo, pizza king, bags his spaghetti seperate, allows mold and roach shit in his kitchen, fears sending "PG18 PICS" to large women
-Karim: Strange person with the worst possible takes
 Painface: Chillest of shaft in his time, left to better himself
-dot: the dumbest boy who ever lived

 THOSE WHO WERE BANNED/KICKED/RAN OUT
-Flan: General troll, attempting to race bait constantly, fucked a minor
-YZ: Worst poster in the history of chat, acted up as a contrarian, died via making the worst comparison possible
 Trill: John Michael bitchboy covert racist
 Shattered: Overtly faggy to a terrible level, what people think the "far left" in america is.